-The National Association of Unclaimed Property Administrators and Checkfree
+The National Association of Unclaimed Property Administrators and the Checkfree

-Corp. launched the site last November.
-People can use it to search for personal
+Corp., launched the site last November.
+People can use it to search for

-assets, including savings accounts, stocks, and paychecks, that may have
+their rightful assets, including savings accounts, stocks, and pay checks

-been lost over time.
-To use the service, people simply enter their last
+that may have been lost over time.
+To use the service, people simply enter

-name and ZIP code to see if any matches are returned.
+their last name and Zip code to see if any matches are returned.

-their public outreach," said Mike Meriton, president of MissingMoney. com.
+public outreach," said Mike Meriton, president of MissingMoney.com.
+"It's

-"It's part of every state's mission statement to be the perpetual custodians
+part of every state's mission statement to be the perpetual custodians of

-Maine, New Mexico and Massachusetts bring to 21 the number of states
+Maine, New Mexico and Massachusetts make 21 states that are participating

-that are participating in the free database.
-Florida, Wisconsin, Iowa, Virginia
+in free database.
+Florida, Wisconsin, Iowa, Virginia and North Carolina

-and North Carolina joined last November when the Web site launched.
-A dozen
+joined last November when the Web site launched.
+A dozen states' unclaimed